$45,000 yearly scholarship to support postgraduate research students to travel interstate or overseas.

 This scholarship was founded in 1964 by a bequest from Dr Thomas Ewing.

-a.
-This Scholarship was funded in 1964 by a bequest from Dr Thomas Ewing to establish and maintain one or more travelling research scholarships.
+b.
+This Scholarship was established in 1964 and is funded by a bequest from Dr Thomas Ewing.

 a.
-Applicants must have an unconditional offer of admission or be currently enrolled to study in a Masters by Research or PhD within the Sydney School of Education and Social Work at the University of Sydney.
+This Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled to study in a Masters by Research or PhD within the Sydney School of Education and Social Work at the University of Sydney.

 b.
-Applicants must be willing to undertake research in the field of Education.
+Applicants must undertake research in the field of Education.

 c.
 Applicants must demonstrate a need to undertake travel interstate or overseas as part of their Masters by Research or PhD.